tobias-roy/ParkingProject/README.md

 #### Database Error
 If you encounter a database error make sure the connection path is pointing to the correct database file in the project.

+#### Adding another carwash
+If you wish to add another carwash it is as simple as naming it and initiating it with the controller.
+However you need to make sure you create another table in the database similair to the ones already present.

 ## FAQ